 Panning for gold is still a popular pastime for families today.
 But the Blue Ridge mountain town has become just as well-known for its excellent shopping, restaurants, and Appalachian-style arts and crafts.

-The city also plays host to several major festivals, including the Bear On the Square Mountain Festival in April, Gold Rush Days in October, and an Old Fashioned Christmas Celebration that ranks among the state’s largest.
+The city also plays host to major festivals, including the Bear On the Square Mountain Festival in April and Gold Rush Days in October.

-Read on for our guide to the best things to do in Dahlonega GA, including attractions such as the Dahlonega Gold Museum, Consolidated Gold Mine, the historic Holly Theater, Lake Zwerner, and more!
+Read on for our guide to the best things to do in Dahlonega GA, including attractions such as the Dahlonega Gold Museum, Consolidated Gold Mine, the historic Holly Theater, and more!

 The Best Things to Do in Dahlonega GA Guide